Escanaba and Lake Superior Railroad: Founding to 1978

 Starting in 1901 and continuing into 1902, a branch line was constructed from Northland for 10.9 mi to the Escanaba River.
 Between 1902 and 1903, the Northland line was extended from the Escanaba River to Kates, a distance of 3.28 mi.
-The northernmost portion of this branch that extended 6.1 mi from Gleason was abandoned June 7, 1922.
+The northernmost portion of this branch that extended 6.1 mi from Gleason, Michigan was abandoned June 7, 1922.
 This branch was abandoned in 1939.

-Other branch lines were built by the E&LS to get out the remote timber stands: Ralph, Turner (1911–1912), Mashek, and Hendricks (1915).
+Other branch lines were built by the E&LS to get out the remote timber stands: Ralph, Turner (1911–1912), Mashek, Michigan, and Hendricks, Michigan (1915).
 These branches totaled more than 100 mi of combined branch trackage and sidings.
 The railroad peaked at 80.9 mi of mainline and 70.8 mi of yard and sidings on June 30, 1918.

-In 1935, the Milwaukee Road moved its ore trains off the E&LS and entered into an agreement with the Chicago & North Western (C&NW) to jointly operate ore trains into Escanaba.
-Though the E&LS petitioned the Interstate Commerce Commission (ICC) and later the U.S. Supreme Court to be allowed to join the joint operations, it was blocked from doing so in 1938 by the Supreme Court.
+By 1935 the Milwaukee’s docks at Escanaba had deteriorated to the point a large expense was needed to repair them.
+On March 15, 1937, the Milwaukee Road ended its trackage rights of its ore trains off the E&LS and entered into an agreement with the Chicago & North Western (C&NW) to jointly operate what was known as the Menominee Ore Pool Agreement trains into Escanaba.
+Though the E&LS petitioned the Interstate Commerce Commission (ICC) and later the U.S. Supreme Court to be allowed to join the joint operations, it was blocked from doing so in 1938 by the US District Court of Appeals.

 In the 1940s, two major sources of traffic were developed near Escanaba: The Harnischfeger Corporation, which built large cranes for mining operations, and the Escanaba Paper Company.
-The railroad's transportation of logs ended in 1943 with the closure of the Stephenson mill in Wells.
+The railroad's transportation of logs to Wells ended in 1943 with the closure of the Stephenson mill.
 In the early 1960s, the E&LS was purchased by the Hanna Mining Company.

 In 1969, the E&LS stopped serving the Escanaba Paper Company during a strike (July 1, 1969) at the mill; in response, the mill's owners built a new connection to the C&NW and Soo Line and cut car movements on the E&LS more than five-fold in two years, from 2,200 carloads in 1968 to 449 in 1970.
 The E&LS continued skeleton service during the 1970s.
 In 1978, Hanna requested permission from the ICC to abandon the railroad.